@openpv/simshady

 npm install @openpv/simshady

-Begin by creating a new ShadingScene instance:
+Begin by creating a new ShadingScene object:

 import ShadingScene from '@openpv/simshady';